-- 1. Look at your goals and do the most important and urgent things first. - 2.
-Organise your tasks according to when they are due. - 3.
-Create a 'To Do' list in the Notes / Reminders box with tasks in order of priority. - 4.
-Start assignments as soon as you receive them.
+- 1. Do the most important and urgent things first.
+Look at your goals to make sure you are doing what is important. - 2.
+When is it due?
+Organise your task according to when they are due. - 3.
+Create a To Do List.
+Write your tasks in order of priority on your To Do List. - 4.
+Chunk your assignments into smaller segments and set deadlines. - 5.
+Start assignments as soon as you receive them. - 6.
+Do hard things first.
+Study those subjects you find difficult first, rather than leaving them until last. - 7.
+Reward yourself once you have achieved your goals.